Skip to main content

 The primary unions covering Suffolk County construction workers are: LIUNA Local 731, IBEW Local 25, Carpenters Local 279, Ironworkers Local 197, Operating Engineers Local 30.
 Full list includes 10 active locals on Suffolk job sites.

-Union membership does not limit your Labor Law 240 rights.
-Your union cannot negotiate away your right to sue the property owner for an elevation-related injury.
+Union membership does not limit your Labor Law rights.
+Your union cannot negotiate away your right to sue the property owner and general contractor for a construction-site injury.
 Workers' compensation and a personal injury lawsuit are separate claims — you are entitled to both.

 OSHA Standards That Apply to Trench Collapse